snRenato/rails-yelp-mvp-1/README.md

-# SIMPLE YELP MVP APPLICATION BUILTED WITH RAILS
+# SIMPLE YELP MVP APPLICATION BUILT WITH RAILS

 In order to use this app, follow these instructions: